-There are few features that are not available out of the box in Ubuntu.
+There are a few features that are not available out of the box in Ubuntu.
 One such feature is SSH.
-If you ever install Ubuntu on your machine and expect the ssh to work by default, it doesn’t.
-You would get an error message that says ‘The remote system refused the connection’
+If you ever install Ubuntu desktop on your machine and expect the ssh to work by default, it doesn’t.
+You would get an error message that says ‘The remote system refused the connection’ However, in the Ubuntu server you would get an option to choose SSH service during the installation.

 Also if you try to open winscp on your local machine and tried to access the Ubuntu that wont work either.